 Tickets can be purchased through the online ticketing from 13 September 2022 at 6pm.
 Single tickets will be available for all 48 matches of the competition.
 Fans can also take advantage of the exclusive pre-sale by joining the Famille 2023 community and benefit from numerous advantages.

-Getting to the stadium and travelling by soft modes
+Getting around and to the stadium by soft modes

-Watch the game in town...and celebrate the third half
+Watch the game in town...and celebrate the 3rd half

 Explore the surroundings